1. How the Conditions of Carriage apply to you

 - Alternatively, we may be able to find you a flight to the next Stopover on your Ticket.
 This might be with us or an alternative Airline.

 When these solutions aren't available, or don't resolve the matter for you, we will give you either a refund or a credit.
-It means we will have no further liability to you.

 8.3 What if I don't get the seat I confirmed?